exercism/v3/languages/java/exercises/concept/chars/.docs/introduction.md

 There are many builtin library methods to inspect and manipulate `char`s.
 These can be found as static methods of the `java.lang.Character` class.

-todo Should this text say something about the boxed version?

 `char`s are sometimes used in conjunction with a `StringBuilder` object.
 This object has methods that allow a string to be constructed character by character and manipulated.
 At the end of the process